GfSE/SpecIF/documentation/03_SpecIF_Diagram_Exchange.md

 The tags defined by SpecIF are defined by a XML-schema definition with the namespace URI https://specif.de/v1.1/schema-DI.
 Tags reused from the OMG diagram exchange specifications are defined in the other two namespaces.
-SVG 1.1 builds typically the standard namespace, so each XML-tag without an explicit namespace setting is a SVG-tag.
+Typically SVG 1.1 builds the standard namespace, so each XML-tag without an explicit namespace setting is a SVG-tag.

-## Embedding SpecIF-SVG data into Resource-Elements
+## Embedding SpecIF-SVG data into resource elements

-A diagram is typically embedded in a Resource element representing a diagram.
+A diagram is typically embedded in a resource element representing a diagram.
-For that purpose, SpecIF defines the resource class *SpecIF:Diagram*.
+For this purpose, SpecIF defines the resource class *SpecIF:Diagram*.
-The resource of class SpecIF:Diagram has a property with the property class title also named *SpecIF:Diagram*.
+A resource of the class SpecIF:Diagram has a property with the property class title named *SpecIF:Diagram*.
 The property value is able to store formatted XHTML-data.

 There are two possibilities to include a diagram in a SpecIF data set:

 1. Embedd the SVG or a binary graphic data format directly into the XHTML as XML resp. base64-encoded image data.
-2. Store the diagram data in a separate image file (e.g. diagram.svg) and include a image-reference (*img*-tag) to the XHTML property value.
+2. Store the diagram data in a separate image file (e.g. diagram.svg) and include an image-reference (*img*-tag) to the XHTML property value.

-Using SVG with metadata is preferred to embed diagram information in SpecIF.
+Using SVG with metadata is preferred to embedded diagram information in SpecIF.
 Binary graphic formats are supported as well, but you loose the possibility to relate metadata and only graphical information is exchanged.

 ## Coordinate system

-The SpecIF-conform SVG graphics follows the definition of the SVG and the OMG Diagram Definition standard.
+The SpecIF-conform SVG files follow the definitions of the SVG and the OMG Diagram Definition standards.
-The x-axis is horizontal and it's coordinate values increase to the right, where negative coordinates are allowed.
+The x-axis is horizontal and its coordinate values increase to the right.
+Negative coordinates are allowed.
-Similarly, the y-axis is vertical and it's coordinate values increase to the bottom with negative coordinates allowed.
+Similarly, the y-axis is vertical and its coordinate values increase to the bottom.
+Negative coordinates are allowed.

 ![Diagram coordinate system](./images/CoordinateSystem.png)